knpuniversity/phpstorm/knpu/live-templates.md

 much faster than typing it all out again and again and again.

 Another great spot to use Live Templates is inside of this form row stuff since we'll be typing this all the time.
-Copy one of our rows, go to tools and "Save as Live Template".
+Copy one of our rows, go to Tools and "Save as Live Template".
 We'll call this one `formrow` with a description of "Renders form_row in Twig".
 Below, there's a note saying its applicable for HTML, HTML text and HTML Twig files - so that's right.
 Let's update this line of code to be `form.$FIELD$`.
 Click ok and now we can try this out.